 You know, you take a lot of crap.

-Every single time you point out, and you do this, you you your profession, you're a professor, correct?
+Every single time you point out, and you do this, your profession, you're a professor, correct?

-And so your research, your background, your work uh is based on empirical data.
+You're a serious educator, and so your research, your background, your work is based on empirical data.

 In other words, you look at those states that have the most restrictive, for example, carry permits or restrictive gun laws, and you compare them to states that don't have such restrictions, and the data tells you what?

-Well, the data tells you is as you see a greater percentage of the population is able to carry a permit concealed handgun, you see greater drops in violent crime rates.
+Well, the data tells you is as you see a greater percentage of the population able to carry a permit-concealed handgun, you see greater drops in violent crime rates.

-And it's particularly people who are relatively weaker physically, women and the elderly, and people who are most likely to be victims of violent crime, uh, overwhelmingly poor blacks who live in high crime urban areas who benefit the most from being able to get a concealed carry permit.
+And it's particularly people who are relatively weaker physically, women and the elderly, and people who are most likely to be victims of violent crime, overwhelmingly poor blacks who live in high-crime urban areas, who benefit the most from being able to get a concealed carry permit.

-And now last year we end up seeing over 17 and a half million Americans have a concealed carry permit.
+And now, last year, we ended up seeing over 17.5 million Americans have a concealed carry permit.

-And we also now have sixteen states where it's not even necessary to have a permit to be able to carry.
+And we also now have 16 states where it's not even necessary to have a permit to be able to carry.

-So it's even a larger number than 17 and a half million actually do carry.
+So it's even a larger number than 17.5 million actually do carry.

 You know, I've had a concealed carry permit in Rhode Island, California, Alabama, Georgia, and New York City for most of my adult life.

-Uh I am a I've been trained, I've been a uh a pistol marksman since I'm 11 years old.
+I've been a pistol marksman since I'm 11 years old.

-Uh they know that I agree with your analysis in your book because it's factual based.
+They know that I agree with your analysis and your book because it's factual based.

-And they'll say, Well, what kind of gun you think I should get?
+And they'll say, well, what kind of gun do you think I should get?

 Right.